zph/runbook/README.md

    1. Recommendation: if requiring consistency, write your own pre-processor to standardize on an id format
 1. Builting shell package requires a shell environment and is only expected to run on Linux or Mac not Windows.
    1. Recommendation: suggest fixes in PR or Issues on Github

+## Deno / Typescript
+1. Parameter cells should use `var` declarations to allow for param overriding
+    - This is required to correctly support executing the ts version of notebooks which are stricter than jupyter notebooks in enforcing variable non-reuse when using `let` or `const`
+1. Confirm/prompt functions always return false in notebooks due to lack of support in deno kernel.
+We may invest in upstreaming a patch to support this as it has support in python notebooks